Connect with others who understand.

 “Got my meds, and a discount program is helping to cover the $2,500 copay,” one MyMSTeam member reported.

-Organizations That Provide Assistance
+Organizations That Provide Financial Help

 Several nonprofit organizations have copay assistance foundations that provide support to people with MS. You can refer to the following organizations, among others, for more information on the status of their programs, eligibility criteria, and application process: